chaos-dotcom/colourstream/ENV_MANAGEMENT.md

 - **backend/.env**: Backend-specific variables
 - **mirotalk/.env**: MiroTalk-specific variables

+## Naming Convention

+Environment variables follow a specific naming convention to improve clarity and maintainability:

+### JWT Keys and Security Tokens

+JWT keys and security tokens follow the pattern: `{SOURCE}_{PURPOSE}_{DESTINATION}`

+Examples:
+- `COLOURSTREAM_AUTH_JWT_MIROTALK`: JWT key used by ColourStream for authenticating with MiroTalk
+- `MIROTALK_AUTH_JWT_INTERNAL`: JWT key used internally by MiroTalk for authentication

+This naming convention makes it clear:
+1. Where the key is coming from (SOURCE)
+2. What it's used for (PURPOSE)
+3. Where it's being used (DESTINATION)

 ## Docker Compose Configuration

 The `docker-compose.yml` file is configured to load both the global.env file and the service-specific .env file for each service: